jooy2/vitepress-sidebar/docs/en/guide/options.md

 - Type: `boolean`
 - Default: `false`

-This option is only used in special cases: when you have a rewrite rule and a subfile with the same folder name exists, use it in parallel with the `convertSameNameSubFileToGroupIndexPage` option.
+This option is only used in special cases: when you have a rewrite rule and a subfile with the same folder name exists, use it in parallel with the `useFolderLinkFromSameNameSubFile` option.

 If this value is `true`, when establishing a folder link, ignore the existence of child items and specify the link only as a folder path.